-- i.
-Allocate sufficient funding for the development and maintenance of ICT infrastructure required to support Al tools and applications in education and training, ensuring all levels from primary to higher education are well-supported. - ii.
+- Allocate sufficient funding for the development and maintenance of ICT infrastructure required to support Al tools and applications in education and training, ensuring all levels from primary to higher education are well-supported. - ii.
 Develop centralized platforms where learners, educators, administrators, and other stakeholders can access and share Al tools and applications efficiently.
-These platforms should be tailored to meet the diverse needs of primary, secondary, teacher education, TVET, and higher education institutions. - iii.
+These platforms should be tailored to meet the diverse needs of primary, secondary, teacher education, TVET, and higher education institutions.

+- iii.
 Conduct regular assessments of the existing Al infrastructure to identify areas for improvement and necessary upgrades for all education levels, ensuring that both young learners and advanced students have access to the latest technologies. - iv.
-Ensure that AI tools and applications are distributed equitably to all stakeholders, including learners and educators in remote and underserved areas, bridging the digital divide across all levels of education. - v.
-Provide technical support and training for educators, administrators, and curriculum developers to effectively use and manage AI tools and infrastructure, ensuring that these stakeholders at all educational levels are equipped to integrate AI into their teaching and management practices. - vi.
-Promote sustainable investment practices by considering the long-term costs and benefits of Al infrastructure, including energy-efficient technologies, applicable to all types of institutions from primary schools to universities. - vii.
-Implement a continuous improvement process to regularly review and update AI infrastructure, ensuring it meets evolving technological and educational needs for schools and teacher colleges, TVET and universities.
+Ensure that Al tools and applications are distributed equitably to all stakeholders, including learners and educators in remote and underserved areas, bridging the digital divide across all levels of education. - v.
+Provide technical support and training for educators, administrators, and curriculum developers to effectively use and manage Al tools and infrastructure, ensuring that these stakeholders at all educational levels are equipped to integrate Al into their teaching and management practices. - vi.
+Promote sustainable investment practices by considering the long- term costs and benefits of Al infrastructure, including energy-efficient technologies, applicable for all types of institutions from primary schools to universities. - vii.
+Implement a continuous improvement process to regularly review and update Al infrastructure, ensuring it meets evolving technological and educational needs for primary, secondary, teacher education, TVET, and higher education institutions. - viii.

-- viii.
 Promote equitable access to Al-powered educational tools and resources to diverse groups of learners, ensuring that differentiated approaches are taken to meet the varying needs of young students, vocational trainees, and university learners. - ix.
-Encourage inclusive infrastructure planning that considers the specific needs of different education levels, such as ageappropriate tools for primary education, hands-on Al applications for TVET, and advanced Al systems for university-level research and learning.
+Encourage inclusive infrastructure planning that considers the specific needs of different education levels, such as age-appropriate tools for primary education, hands-on Al applications for TVET, and advanced Al systems for university-level research and learning.